 What if I still want my document, executed in an Apostille country, to be authenticated by the Philippine Embassy?

-still need the Apostile from the host government but not the authentication by the Philippine Embassy/Consulate.
+Since 14 May 2019, Philippine Embassies/Consulates no longer authenticate documents originating from Apostille countries.
+Such documents will still need the Apostille from the host government but not the authentication by the Philippine Embassy/Consulate.

 What are the effects of an Apostille?

 Just like the Authentication Certificate (or "red ribbon"), an Apostille only certifies the origin of the public document to which it relates: it certifies the authenticity of the signature or seal of the person or authority that signed or sealed the public document and the capacity in which this was done.

 An Apostille does not certify the content of the public document to which it relates.